Medically Reviewed byDr. Dhanushika Dilshani

 FormatComparison Directory

 If walking down a flight of stairs makes your knee feel like it is being poked with a red-hot needle, or if jumping causes a sharp pinch directly below your kneecap, you are likely suffering from patellar tendinitis.
-Also known as Jumper's Knee, this injury is common among runners, basketball players, and active individuals who place high repetitive loads on their lower limbs.
+Also known as Jumper's Knee, this injury is common among runners, athletes, and active individuals who place high repetitive loads on their lower limbs.

 Standard rest and ice therapy often delay your recovery.
 Applying ice to a painful tendon constricts local blood flow and reduces metabolic activity.
-This slows down the rate of tissue remodeling, leaving your tendon weak, brittle, and highly susceptible to chronic micro-tearing.
+This slows down the rate of tissue remodeling, leaving your tendon weak, dry, and highly susceptible to chronic micro-tearing.

 40% Reduction in blood flow caused by ice therapy

-88% Recovery rate using combined therapy
+88% Recovery rate using warm oil therapy protocols

-Clinical Insight — Dr. Dhanushika Dilshani
+⚠️ Clinical Insight — From Dr. Dhanushika Dilshani

+"Cold therapy is highly counterproductive for tendon healing.
+Numbing the pain with ice does not address the underlying dryness of the joint.
 Janu Basti for knee pain uses warm medicated oils, like Dhanwantharam or Mahanarayan, to penetrate deep into the joint space.
-This hydrates the cartilage, pacifies the dry Vata, and increases local blood flow to support repair.
+This hydrates the cartilage, pacifies the dry Vata, and increases local blood flow to support repair."

-⚠️ The Golden Rule of Tendon Loading
+⚠️ The Rule of Joint Warmth

 🩺 Patient Spotlight: Clara's Running Path